Ipswich Town vs Aston Villa

 Ipswich Town

-After two opening defeats, Premier League newcomers Ipswich Town are now unbeaten in three league games, having earned three draws in a row.
-Ipswich, who are just above the bottom three, picked up a 1-1 draw with fellow newly-promoted Southampton last weekend in a bottom-table clash.
+After two opening defeats, Premier League newcomers Ipswich Town are now unbeaten in three league games, having earned three draws in a row [LLDDD].
+Ipswich, who are just above the bottom three with three points [0W, 3D, 2L], recently picked up a 1-1 draw with fellow newly promoted Southampton in a bottom-table clash last weekend.

 A sterner test awaits against Villa at the weekend as Ipswich Town return to Premier League duties.
-Ipswich have won just one of their 10 Premier League games against Aston Villa, a 1-0 away win in March 1994.
+Ipswich have won just one of their 10 Premier League games against Aston Villa [1W, 2D, 7L], achieving a 1-0 away win in March 1994.

-Failure to win here would leave the club with six opening games without a victory for the first time since 1982-83.
-However, a draw would leave the Tractor Boys with four successive draws for the first time since they last did so between February and March 2017 in the Championship.
+Failure to win here would leave the club with six opening games without a victory for the first time since the 1982-83 season.
+However, a draw would give the Tractor Boys four successive draws for the first time since they last did so between February and March 2017 in the Championship [6].

-A 4-2-3-1 formation with Liam Delap in attack is anticipated for this fixture.
-Kieran McKenna could be without as many as three players, while Janoi Donacien is ruled out.
+A 4—2—3—1 formation with Liam Delap in attack is anticipated for this fixture.
+Kieran McKenna could be without up to three players, while Janoi Donacien is ruled out.

 Aston Villa

 After a 2-1 win in the EFL Cup third-round clash against Wycombe, Villa will be looking to continue in familiar strides when they take on Ipswich Town.
-Unai Emery’s side swept Wolves aside in a 3-1 win last time out to remain in 3rd place on the Premier League table.
+Unai Emery’s side recently secured a 3-1 victory over Wolves, keeping them in 3rd place on the Premier League table.

-Having picked up 12 points after five opening games (4W, 0D, 1L), Villa could earn a fourth successive victory (WLWWW), having won the last three.
-They last had a longer winning run between March and April 2023, when they went five games in a row.
+Having picked up 12 points from their opening five games, Villa could earn a fourth successive victory, with their record standing at four wins and one loss.
+The last time they achieved a longer winning run was between March and April 2023, with five consecutive wins.

-A 4-2-3-1 formation with Ollie Watkins in attack is expected against the Tractor Boys.
-John McGinn is ruled out of the weekend’s clash.
-Meanwhile, Tyrone Mings and Boubacar Kamara both returned to full training and could feature in the coming days.
+A 4—2—3—1 formation with Ollie Watkins in attack is expected against the Tractor Boys.
+John McGinn is ruled out of the clash, while Tyrone Mings and Boubacar Kamara have returned to full training and might feature soon.

 Team form